ACM40960/project-NingZhang22/README.md

 The codes are for the school project.
 Eight different methods are used to estimate the value of PI.
-Also, sigma errors, accuracies and time consumptions are compared between these methods.  *N* refers to the number of sides for Non-Monte Carlo method and number of random samples for Monte Carlo methods here.
+Also, sigma errors, accuracies and time consumptions are compared among these methods.  *N* refers to the number of sides for Non-Monte Carlo method and number of random samples for Monte Carlo methods here.

 # 1. Instruction of Directories